copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

      - Cloudflare DNS example: vida.ns.cloudflare.com, zod.ns.cloudflare.com
   1. Go to `Crypto` tab, verify SSL is set to Full
   1. Go to `Page Rules` tab, add a page rule : http://*customdomain.com/* with `Always Use HTTPS`

+# Enable HTTPS for custom domain With Github

+Github announced very recently (since May 1st, 2018) [the support of HTTPS for custom domains](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/), we dont need to use any third party solutions, great feature, thx Github !